caiks/WBOT02/README.md

 ![contour004_038_len_position](images/contour004_038_len_position.png)

 This does seem to be the case.
-The smaller range of hues suggests that the concentration is narrowing and lengthening the *model*, probably by removing simple spatial translations.
+The smaller range of hues suggests that the concentration is narrowing and lengthening the *model* by removing *off-diagonal* siblings.

 <a name="Actual-potential_filtered_random_models"></a>